Chief of Police

 Lieutenant Hopwood, during his 33 years in Law Enforcement, has served as patrol officer, undercover drug investigator, and detective.
 He was promoted to Detective Sergeant, and for the past eleven years has been a Lieutenant overseeing the CID or Patrol Division.
 Lieutenant Hopwood was appointed the Acting Police Chief for the agency in 2016/2017 before transferring back to Lieutenant.

-Lieutenant Garcia has been with the Haines City Police Department for over 10 years.
-He has worked in the Criminal Investigations Division as a Detective and Detective Sergeant; has served the Patrol Division as Corporal, Sergeant, and now Lieutenant.
-He holds a Bachelor’s Degree from Polk State College and is a graduate of the Tri-City Leadership Academy, Florida Executive Development Seminar, and FBI-LEEDA Supervisor, Command, and Executive Leadership Institute.
+Lieutenant Jackson has been with the Haines City Police Department for over 10 years.
+He worked with the Community Oriented Policing (COPS) Unit as an Officer, Corporal and Sergeant.
+He served the Patrol Division as a Corporal, Sergeant and now Lieutenant.
+Lieutenant Jackson also serve the Haines City Police Department as the lead trainer and Training Coordinator.
+He holds a Bachelor’s Degree from the historical Bethune-Cookman University, and a Master’s Degree from St. Leo University.
+He also is a graduate of the Tri-City Leadership Academy, and the Florida State University’s Certified Public Management (CPM) academy.

 Office of Accreditation